ssanj/babyloncandle/posts/2016-07-06-how-to-run-scalacheck-from-scalatest-and-generate-html-reports.md

 As you can see, this style is much closer to the default ScalaCheck property style as properties can be left as Boolean expressions.

-The digram below outlines the two different styles and some of the basic methods provided by each of the traits.
+The diagram below outlines the two different styles and some of the basic methods provided by each of the traits.

 ![Summary of the different property-based testing styles](/images/scalatest_scalacheck_summary_of_different_property-based_testing_styles.png)